pixeldesu/pixelde.su/src/now.md

 ## What I'm working on

-- Continuously working on my website!
+- Preparing things for FOSDEM!
+- Also preparing my talk for Web Camp Venlo ahead of time!

 ## What I'm playing